timvieira/blog/content/binary-heaps.md

    ``make`` at the command line!
 The general technique goes by many names&mdash;including change propagation, incremental maintenance, and functional reactive programming&mdash;and applies to basically *any* side-effect-free computation.
-However, most effective when the dependency structure of the computation is sparsity and requires little overhead to find and refresh stale values.
+However, it's most effective when the dependency structure of the computation is sparse and requires little overhead to find and refresh stale values.
 In our example of computing $z$, these considerations manifest themselves as the heap vs linear structures and our fast array implementation instead of a generic tree datastructure.

 Generalizations